 The endocrine system secretes chemicals into blood called hormones.
 Any imbalance in the hormone secretion leads to several diseases and disorders.
 Hence, hormones are secreted as per the requirement of our body.
 Hormone secretion takes place in animals as well as in plants and each hormone plays a specific role.

-A slight imbalance in the hormones results in certain disorders.
 Let us have a look at a few hormonal disorders and the endocrine glands associated with it.

 Also Read: Endocrine glands and Hormones

 Hormones are very particular in their actions.
 They act only on their specific target site.
 Too much or too little of a certain hormone results in diseases.
-This hormonal fluctuation is known as hormonal imbalance or hormonal disorders.
+This hormonal fluctuation is known as hormonal imbalance or hormonal disorder.

 Below mentioned are a few hormonal disorders that result due to the hypersecretion or hyposecretion of certain hormones.

 - Cushing syndrome